-To mark the RMBF’s 180th Anniversary this year, the charity’s Trustees have put forward a 10-strong list of the most influential doctors throughout history: doctors who have made vital contributions to the support and reform of the profession.
+To mark the RMBF’s 180th Anniversary, the charity’s Trustees have put forward a 10-strong list of influential doctors who have made vital contributions to the support and reform of the profession.
 Each doctor nominated has had a significant influence on today’s working practices: from fighting for the right of women to study and practise medicine, to establishing professional organisations that still support doctors today.

 Read their stories and vote for your Doctor’s Doctor below.